Richard Browne (painter)

 Richard Browne (1771 – 11 January 1824) was an artist and illustrator who was transported from his native Ireland to what was then the colony of New South Wales, Australia.
 After his sentence was completed in Newcastle in 1817 he lived in Sydney selling watercolour illustrations of natural history subjects — particularly birds — and of Indigenous Australians.

 Early life

 Richard Browne was born in Dublin, Ireland in 1771.
-He was convicted and then transported in 1810 possibly for the crime of forgery.
+He was convicted and then transported in 1810, possibly for the crime of forgery.

 Life in New South Wales

-Richard Browne arrived at Sydney in July 1811 in the Providence.
+Richard Browne arrived at Sydney in July 1811 on the Providence.

 Newcastle

 In October 1811 he was sent to Newcastle for committing a second offence and remained there until 1817.
-During this period he married, or formed a liaison with, fellow convict Sarah Coates who had been transported in the Wanstead in 1814.
-They had at least two daughters who were born in Newcastle: Mary P. (born c.1815) and Eliza (born c.1816.
+During this period he married, or formed a liaison with, fellow convict Sarah Coates who had been transported on the Wanstead in 1814.
+They had at least two daughters who were born in Newcastle: Mary P. (born c.1815) and Eliza (born c.1816).